bacontime/blog-mirror/nature/elements.md

 <!--

+钽 is  tǎn,  旦dàn
+坦 (flat) 袒 (to bare) are both tǎn

+旦 dawn, rising sun

 TODO:
 Take a closer look at metals of antiquity.
 Somplfied character has different meaning sometimes.
 Add semantic radicals to each row